surajaghav1/PG_Project/README.md

 1. Install **Java JDK 11 or above**.
 2. Install **MySQL Server**.
 3. Import the database using the provided SQL script.
-4. Run the application using the `Main.java` file.
+4. Run the application using the `Home_page.java` file.

 ## Database Configuration
 Update the following details in the `Connection.java` file: